RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_acl_user.md

 The following arguments are supported:

-* `name` - (Required) A meaningful name for the User.
+* `name` - (Required, change forces recreation) A meaningful name for the User.
 Must be unique.
 An error occurs if a user tries to connect to a `memcached` database with the username `admin`.
 * `role` - (Required) The name of the Role held by the User.
 It is recommended an implicit dependency is used here. `depends_on` could be used instead by waiting for a Role resource with a matching `name`.
-* `password` - (Required) The password for this ACL User.
+* `password` - (Required, change forces recreation) The password for this ACL User.
 Must contain a lower-case letter, a upper-case letter, a number and a special character.
-Can be updated but is not returned as an attribute.
+Can be updated but since it is not returned by the API, we have no way of detecting drift, so the entity would be entirely replaced.
+Take special care with multiple versions of Terraform State.

 ### Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 3 mins) Used when creating the User.
+* `create` - (Defaults to 5 mins) Used when creating the User.
-* `update` - (Defaults to 3 mins) Used when updating the User.
+* `update` - (Defaults to 5 mins) Used when updating the User.
-* `delete` - (Defaults to 1 mins) Used when destroying the User.
+* `delete` - (Defaults to 5 mins) Used when destroying the User.

 ## Attribute reference